elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The range limitation for the length property must be lower than 2 to the 32<sup>nd</sup> power.
 Another limitation is the length property’s inability to return the correct number of elements.</div><br />
   <div><strong>Technical Response:</strong> According to the MDN, the range limitation for the length property must be lower than 2<sup>32</sup>.
 Another limitation is the length property’s inability to return the correct number of elements.
 For example, if there is no element in one of the indices, the length property still counts that position, and length returns the highest index, not the number of elements.
 A less common issue is array mutation when an element is deleted (delete colors[0]) from an array.
 (Note: You should never use the delete method to clear an array or remove elements.)
-The length is not updated with the new number of elements and returns the highest index.<br />
+The length is not updated with the new number of elements and returns the highest index.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />